mohd-muddassir99/SQL-Projects/Monday Coffee Expansion EDA/Readme.md

 </div>

 ## Objective :
+The business aims to expand by opening three coffee shops in India's top three major cities.
+Since its launch in January 2023, the company has successfully sold its products online and received an overwhelmingly positive response in several cities.
+As a data analyst, your task is to analyze the sales data and provide insights to recommend the top three cities for this expansion.

 ## Methodologies Used 🛠️:
 - **Coffee Consumer Estimation** – Determined the number of coffee drinkers per city based on population.